jfpatrick/sy-bi-comrad-template/README.md

 This is the repository for the BE-BI PyQt5 Template code.

-It can be used tTo bootstrap a PyQt GUI project: the code provides a basic architecture that you only have to extend with your own interface and logic.
+It can be used to bootstrap a PyQt GUI project: the code provides a basic architecture that you only have to extend with your own interface and logic.

 It provides: